 Xanax is the brand name of alprazolam, which is a type of benzodiazepine.
 The Food and Drug Administration (FDA) have not approved Xanax as a treatment for insomnia.
 An alternative treatment for insomnia is cognitive behavioral therapy (CBT).

 The FDA have only approved Xanax for the treatment of panic disorders and anxiety.
-If a person is taking Xanax, they may be at a greater risk of an opioid overdose, as many people have a prescription for both drugs.
+If a person is taking Xanax, they may be at a

 People should also seek guidance from a doctor if they plan on stopping Xanax or reducing the amount of Xanax they are taking.
 This is important, as they could experience severe withdrawal effects, which in some cases are fatal.